david-chen0/OptionsTracker/README.md

 Use \c <DB> to go into a DB
 Use \d to list all the tables in a DB
 Use \d <table_name> to describe a table/sequence
+Use ALTER SEQUENCE <sequence_name> RESTART WITH 1; to restart a sequence

 AFTER BUSINESS LOGIC IS MORE COMPLETE, UPDATE THIS